A1.8: Address and contact details

 Instruction: Choose the correct solution

-(I ___ my clients to confirm the meeting.)
+(You ___ the clients to confirm the meeting.)

-(They ___ the head office to request information.)
+(We ___ the Human Resources office to ask for information.)

 Instruction: